geodask/svelte-reactive-table/sites/docs/src/routes/docs/reactivity/+page.md

 </div>
 ```

-The beauty of Svelte Reactive Table is that it gets out of your way and lets Svelte's reactivity do what it does best - keep your UI perfectly in sync with your data.
+Svelte Reactive Table leverages Svelte's reactivity system to keep your UI synchronized with your data automatically.